WinsDominoes/PhotoSphereStudio/README.md

 node index.js
 ```

+## To Do
+- Fetch location metadata from image
+- Location specifier

 ## Support

 If you have any questions about how to set this up or about the source code, feel free to ask either **moom0o** (